 Enhanced support for the Client Object Model / REST

-Obviously one of the heavy pushes Microsoft is doing, is to focus a lot on the Client API’s.
-With this focus there has been some improvements in terms of working with BCS Entities from the Client Object Model as well.
-There has been some pretty neat enhancements, which I will discuss in one of the articles in this series as well.
+Obviously one of the heavy pushes Microsoft is doing is to focus a lot on the Client API’s.
+With this focus there have been some improvements in terms of working with BCS Entities from the Client Object Model as well.
+There have been some pretty neat enhancements, which I will discuss in one of the articles in this series as well.
 Until then, take a look here: Get started using the client object model with external data in SharePoint 2013